MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/security-baseline/policy-statements.md

 ## Asset classification

-**Technical risk**: Assets that are not correctly identified as mission critical or involving sensitive data may not receive sufficient protections, leading to potential data leaks or business disruptions.
+**Technical risk**: Assets that are not correctly identified as mission-critical or involving sensitive data may not receive sufficient protections, leading to potential data leaks or business disruptions.

 **Policy statement**: All deployed assets must be categorized by criticality and data classification.
 Classifications are to be reviewed by the Cloud Governance Team and the application owner prior to deployment to the cloud.